 3. If you look like an ‘outsider’ then capturing regular candid photographers of locals going about their daily business could be a lot harder if their eyes are all fixed on the odd one out.

+Going incognito and blending in with the local style is a good way to start.
 Don’t buy brand new vacation clothes for the occasion, the more worn and lived-in your travel wardrobe can be, the better.
 Use old hats and sunglasses to mask your appearance too.

-Learn what the local sunrise time is and put a reminder on your phone to give yourself enough time to get to a great vantage point overlooking a lake, beach or quaint village.
-These are the kind of shots that the common tourist will miss if they aren’t prepared to get up early.
+Learn what the local sunrise time is and put a reminder on your phone to give yourself enough time to get to a great vantage point overlooking a lake, beach or quaint village, these are the kind of shots that the common tourist will miss if they aren’t prepared to get up early.

 Talking to the locals, in their own language, will make them appreciate your efforts to learn about them and their cultures.
 Building up this trust and appreciation can lead to finding great new areas to take photographs that aren’t on any map or tour guide.

 It’s this extra motivation that will separate you from them and make your travel images more impressive and special.
-Unfortunately, we can’t provide you with the motivation itself.
-That part has to come from you, but trust us when we say, it’s worth it.
+Unfortunately, we can’t provide you with the motivation itself, that part has to come from you, but trust us when we say, it’s worth it.

-It’s easy to use the widest focal length you’ve got and squeeze in every little aspect into the shot.
-But stop and think about your subject for a while.
-Think back to when you did your research;
+It’s easy to use the widest focal length you’ve got and squeeze in every little aspect into the shot but stop and think about your subject for a while.
+Think back to when you did your research.

-- What did this landmark look like in the travel books?
+• What did this landmark look like in the travel books?

-- Was there a common spot that photographers used in your research?
+• Was there a common spot that photographers used in your research?

-- What angle was used most often?
+• What angle was used most often?

 If you really want to make some special travel photographs, then it’s going against the grain that is going to make your images unique.
 Knowing the typical approach prepares you to do something different.

-Look for opportunities to use reflections to showcase iconic subjects.
+Look for opportunities to use refections to showcase iconic subjects.
 Water fountains and decorative ponds are great sources of reflection.
 Especially at night when it may be quieter and the water calm, so you can capture some abstract shapes.

-Don’t forget to rummage through your bag for that mini tripod and use to get dramatic low angled perspectives on your subjects.
+Don’t forget to rummage through your bag for that mini tripod and use it to get dramatic low angled perspectives on your subjects.
 They are normally only a few inches high, so it’ll look like you are shooting straight off the floor which isn’t a common perspective for anyone -except worms!

 If you find yourself standing on the edge of a breath-taking landscape and you want to photograph everything you see but physically can’t (at least not in one shot) then try using a panorama mode on your camera.
 It works by constantly assessing the scene as you physically pan the camera across the landscape.

 The camera creates a picture from the scene resulting in a very wide but narrow panoramic cropped landscape.
 On your camera’s LCD screen, it may be hard to appreciate but wait until you get it home and upload it to your computer, that’s when you’ll see the magic.

-The trick to success is making sure you overlap part of one shot in the next.
-Otherwise you’ll have bits of the landscape missing.
+The trick to success is making sure you overlap part of one shot in the next, otherwise you’ll have bits of the landscape missing.

-If you’re going away with friends or family then use them as points of interest in your composition too but make it fun and enjoyable.
-Remember, they’ve come for a relaxing vacation, even if you haven’t!
+If you’re going away with friends or family then use them as points of interest in your composition too but make it fun and enjoyable – remember, they’ve come for a relaxing vacation, even if you haven’t!

-If they aren’t dressed like a tourist either then it’ll make your shot look more organic.
+If you don’t feel comfortable about talking to the locals or unsure on your language skills, then ask your fellow travelers to step into the frame to make your scene look more relatable.
+If they aren’t dressed like a tourist either, then it’ll make your shot look more organic.
 It’s good to use contrasting colors to the landscape so they do stand out visually at least.